CasdeGroot/EmbeddedProject/README.md

 # Smart Tooling Embedded Project

 For the project Smart Tooling we've created a project for a robotic crawler to inspect Oil Tanks.
-The robot can read sensors via serial connection and ride with a xbox controller.
+The robot can read sensors via serial connection and can be controlled with a xbox controller.

 ## Getting Started